 All valid questions.
 But answer me honestly: how many times each day or week do you think about what your life could be like if you just moved forward?

->

-> The truth is, there are some real reasons why you should move forward with divorce, now:
+The truth is, there are some real reasons why you should move forward and stop delaying your divorce, now:

->

-> Emotional Baggage Gets (Very) Heavy
+Emotional Baggage Gets (Very) Heavy

->

-> The stress of staying in a marriage that isn’t working can take its toll on your mental and physical health.
+The stress of staying in a marriage that isn’t working and delaying your divorce can take its toll on your mental and physical health.
 Research has shown that couples enduring marital stress are more likely to experience psychiatric disorders, like major depression.
 Marital stress has also been shown to increase the risk of heart problems.

->

-> Therapist and divorce coach Emily Heird makes an important point that staying in limbo robs you of being able to live a meaningful present life and create the future life you want.
+Therapist and divorce coach Emily Heird makes an important point that staying in limbo robs you of being able to live a meaningful present life and create the future life you want.
 “It’s as though you have an anchor that is constantly dragging you down,” she says, adding, “You may have been in this state for so long, you don’t realize how heavy that anchor is anymore.
 But it is causing undue stress and anxiety.
 We like to have clearly defined roles and boundaries.
 And words to label and give meaning to what is – this provides reassurance and security.”

 She compares the uncertainty of being in transition to the beginning of a relationship, when we’re trying to determine relationship status – which also causes anxiety and uncertainty.